 There are dozens of exercises you can do on chest day.
 In fact, the Bodybuilding.com Exercise Database lists at least 84, but you probably don't want to spend a Monday afternoon—or several Mondays—trying them all.
 You just want to know the best exercises for building a muscular chest, no questions asked.
 We've done the work for you, and found the top 10.

-Mind you, this list doesn't correlate to the hardest chest exercises.
+This isn't a list of the hardest chest exercises.
 It's focused on the best-of-the-best mass builders, with a little bit of instruction and explanation to complement each choice.
 You can swap exercises in your current routine for these choices, build your own chest workout with a handful of them, or just try one when your standard chest workout gets stale.

 Without further ado, here are our top 10 chest-building exercises, ranked in no particular order.